moleculerjs/site/source/docs/0.14/caching.md

 ```
 The `author` field is received from `users` service.
 So if the `users` service clears cache entries, the `posts` service has to clear own cache entries, as well.
 Therefore you should also subscribe to the `cache.clear.users` event in `posts` service.

-To make it easier, create a `CacheCleaner` mixin and define in constructor the dependent services.
+To make it easier, create a `CacheCleaner` mixin and define in the dependent services schema.

 **cache.cleaner.mixin.js**
 ```js